drkutuzov/drkutuzov.github.io/about.md

 title: About
 ---
 # About

-The goal of “Two Photon Agony” is to educate users of two-photon microscopy, a technique widely used in neuroscience research.
-This project is designed for both newcomers who have never worked with two-photon (or any) microscopy, as well as for more experienced users.
+The goal of “Two Photon Agony” is to support learning about two-photon microscopy, a technique widely used in neuroscience research.
+The project is designed both for newcomers who have never worked with two-photon (or any) microscopy and for more experienced users.

 If you are new to the field, start with <a href="guide">{{ site.guide }}</a>.
 If you are a seasoned researcher with experience in two-photon microscopy — <a href="challenges">{{ site.challenges }}</a>.
+If you are searching for good educational videos and articles, check out our <a href="resources">{{ site.resources }}</a>.

 And don’t forget to check out our <a href="faq">{{ site.faq }}</a> — you might find the answer to a question you already have!